oxfordroadmapping/country-profiles-clean-up-zh_hant/europe/faroe-islands.md

 18 years of age; universal

 ### 行政部門
-- `chief of state`: King FREDERIK X of Denmark (since 14 January 2024), represented by High Commissioner Lene Moyell JOHANSEN, chief administrative officer (since 15 May 2017) (2024)
+- `國家元首`: King FREDERIK X of Denmark (since 14 January 2024), represented by High Commissioner Lene Moyell JOHANSEN, chief administrative officer (since 15 May 2017) (2024)
-- `head of government`: Prime Minister Aksel V. JOHANNESEN (since 22 December 2022)
+- `政府首腦`: Prime Minister Aksel V. JOHANNESEN (since 22 December 2022)
-- `cabinet`: Landsstyri appointed by the prime minister
+- `内閣`: Landsstyri appointed by the prime minister
-- `elections/appointments`: the monarchy is hereditary; high commissioner appointed by the monarch; following legislative elections, the leader of the majority party or majority coalition usually elected prime minister by the Faroese Parliament; election last held on 8 December 2022 (next to be held in 2026)
+- `選舉/任命`: the monarchy is hereditary; high commissioner appointed by the monarch; following legislative elections, the leader of the majority party or majority coalition usually elected prime minister by the Faroese Parliament; election last held on 8 December 2022 (next to be held in 2026)

 ### 立法部門
-- `description`: unicameral Faroese Parliament or Logting (33 seats; members directly elected in a single nationwide constituency by proportional representation vote; members serve 4-year terms)
+- `描述`: unicameral Faroese Parliament or Logting (33 seats; members directly elected in a single nationwide constituency by proportional representation vote; members serve 4-year terms)
-- `elections`: Faroese Parliament - last held on 8 December 2022 (next to be held in 2026)  Faroese seats in the Danish Parliament last held on 31 October 2022 (next to be held no later than 31 October 2026)
+- `選舉`: Faroese Parliament - last held on 8 December 2022 (next to be held in 2026)  Faroese seats in the Danish Parliament last held on 31 October 2022 (next to be held no later than 31 October 2026)
-- `election results`: Faroese Parliament percent of vote by party - JF 26.6%, B 20%, A 18.9%, E 17.7%, F 7.5%, H 6.6%, seats by party - JF 9, B 7, A 6, E 6, F 3, H 2; composition - men 24, women 9; percentage women 27.3%  Faroese seats in Danish Parliament - percent of vote by party - NA; seats by party - JF 1, B 1; composition - men 2, women 0; percentage women 0%
+- `選舉結果`: Faroese Parliament percent of vote by party - JF 26.6%, B 20%, A 18.9%, E 17.7%, F 7.5%, H 6.6%, seats by party - JF 9, B 7, A 6, E 6, F 3, H 2; composition - men 24, women 9; percentage women 27.3%  Faroese seats in Danish Parliament - percent of vote by party - NA; seats by party - JF 1, B 1; composition - men 2, women 0; percentage women 0%
 **note**:  the Faroe Islands elect 2 members to the Danish Parliament to serve 4-year terms

 ### 司法部門
-- `highest court(s)`: Faroese Court or Raett (Rett - Danish) decides both civil and criminal cases; the Court is part of the Danish legal system
+- `最高法院`: Faroese Court or Raett (Rett - Danish) decides both civil and criminal cases; the Court is part of the Danish legal system
-- `subordinate courts`: Court of the First Instance or Tribunal de Premiere Instance; Court of Administrative Law or Tribunal Administratif; Mixed Commercial Court; Land Court
+- `下級法院`: Court of the First Instance or Tribunal de Premiere Instance; Court of Administrative Law or Tribunal Administratif; Mixed Commercial Court; Land Court

 ### 政黨
 Center Party or H (Midflokkurin) People's Party or A (Folkaflokkurin) Progress Party or F (Framsokn) Republic or E (Tjodveldi)  (formerly the Republican Party)Self-Government Party or D (Sjalvstyri or Sjalvstyrisflokkurin) Social Democratic Party or JF (Javnadarflokkurin) or JF Union Party or B (Sambandsflokkurin)